 ‘We are setting new standards for sustainable premium quality by rethinking materials and focusing on resource-efficient alternatives and renewable materials with strong dismantling capability,’ said Stefan Floeck, BMW’s head of development body, exterior and interior.
 ‘We are following a consistent path towards holistically sustainable product development, responsible use of resources and transformation into a circular economy.’

 A circular approach – this is something Volvo is also striving to achieve.
 The Swedish company said it wants to be a fully circular business by 2040.
-Sustainable vehicle interiors will become industry standard in the near future and while going leather-free doesn’t make a car vegan, it is a step in a sustainable direction.
+Sustainable vegan car interiors will become industry standard in the near future and while vegan cars are not just about leather-free interiors, it is a step in a sustainable direction.